 Daily Fantasy Golf Course Primer: WGC-Dell Technologies Match Play

-Wind is always a factor in Texas, and the early forecast in Austin looks like double digit winds will be in play all week.
+The wind is always a factor in Texas, and the early forecast in Austin looks like double-digit winds will be in play all week.

 Course and Tournament Info